-Now today, I wanted to have Annie on because she has an experience that some of you may be able to relate to.
-Annie has actually experienced it herself.
-She's actually experienced pelvic floor prolapse.
-She's actually experienced diastasis recti and so she's coming from the perspective of being able to share her story and her experience and I'm hoping that as we can bring these conversations to light as we can talk more about this, Annie and I talk in the interview about how there's such a stigma and a shame associated around pelvic floor issues that isn't really talked about.
-And I think the more that we can share stories, like Annie was so willing to share in this in this episode, the more we can help more women to be able to get the help that they need, so that they don't have to deal with issues that that have solutions.
-So I'm really grateful for Annie coming on and being vulnerable and sharing her story.
-And I can't wait for you to listen to the interview with Annie Papas.
+On today's episode, I have Annie Papas on the podcast.
+She has an experience that some of you might be able to relate to: pelvic floor prolapse and diastasis recti.
+Annie and I talk in the interview about how there's such a stigma and a shame associated around pelvic floor issues that aren't really talked about.
+And I think the more that we can share stories like Annie's, the more we can help more women to be able to get the help that they need so that they don't have to deal with issues that have solutions.
+So I'm really grateful for Annie coming on and being vulnerable and sharing her story, and I can't wait for you to take a listen.

 You're listening to Biceps after Babies radio episode number 77

 Hello and welcome to Biceps after Babies radio.
 A podcast for ladies who know that fitness is about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and empowered in your life.
 I'm your host, Amber Brueseke, a registered nurse, personal trainer, online fitness coach, wife, and mom of four.
 My guests and I will excite and motivate you to take action in your own personal fitness as we talk about nutrition, exercise mindset, personal development, and executing life with conscious intention.
 If your goal is to look, feel, and be strong and experience transformation from the inside out, you, my friend are in the right place.
 Thank you for tuning in, now let’s jump into today’s episode.